microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-generative-answers.md

     - Expand the section
     - Keep the flag **Send a message** enabled
     - Set **Save LLM response** to **Complete (recommended)**
-    - **Save bot response as**: Create a new variable called `noCodeResponse`
+    - **Save bot response as**: Create a new variable named `noCodeResponse`

 ![The configured settings for the "Generative Answers" action, including a custom seleciton of knowledge sources, medium moderation, and advanced handling of the LLM response stored into a variable with name "noCodeRespose".](https://raw.githubusercontent.com/microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/refs/heads/main/img/generative-answers-03.png)

-The Generative Answers action is now configured to use only the `No-code/Low-code content` source, to not rely on web or LLM general knowledge, and to store the complete LLM response into a topic variable with name `noCodeResponse`.
+The Generative Answers action is now configured to use only the **No-code/Low-code content** source, to not rely on web or LLM general knowledge, and to store the complete LLM response into a topic variable with name **noCodeResponse**.

 Select the **Save** command to save the updated definition of this topic.